link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 Password: mystrongpassword
 ```

-- Instead, hash the password (for example, using MD5), and save only the hashed value:
+- Instead, hash passwords (for example, using MD5) and saving only the hashed values are recommended:

 ```yaml
 Email: example@gmail.com
 Password: c924729b0e04eb0d21908a7454c0218a # MD5(mystrongpassword)
 ```

-- When the user signs in, hash the input and compare it with the stored value:
+- When a user signs in, we hash the input and compare it with the stored value:

 ```yaml
 UserInput: mystrongpassword → c924729b0e04eb0d21908a7454c0218a